Test Track I

 Track to Track:

 The above track to track connections were redesigned for increased simplicity in assembly.
-Rather than using 2 removable plates, 2 screws, and 2 nuts for each attachment like in the first track type, the improved second iteration uses a male-female connection with only one screw to fasten the sections together.
+Rather than using 2 removable plates, 2 screws, and 2 nuts for each attachment like in the first track type, the second iteration uses a male-female connection with only one thru screw to fasten the sections together.

 The above track to track connections were redesigned for increased simplicity in assembly.
-Rather than using 2 removable plates, 2 screws, and 2 nuts for each attachment like in the first track type, the improved second iteration uses a male-female connection with only one screw to fasten the sections together.
+Rather than using 2 removable plates, 2 screws, and 2 nuts for each attachment like in the first track type, the second iteration uses a male-female connection with only one thru screw to fasten the sections together.

 Track to Column:

 Track to column connections were slightly reimagined to allow for the double backbone track design.
 Because the top spine is so small in diameter, it was not possible to accommodate a thru hole large enough for a M2 screw head, resulting in the design choice to permanently house the screw within the thicker bottom spine.
 A thru hole for a small screwdriver was placed in the top spine for installation of the section.
-Finally, greater realism was introduced over the previous generation by adding flanges on the track and column connections, as well as including a Y brace at each connection point.
+Finally, greater realism was introduced over the previous generation by adding flanges on the track and column connections, as well as including a Y gusset at each connection point.

 Track to column connections were slightly reimagined to allow for the double backbone track design.
 Because the top spine is so small in diameter, it was not possible to accommodate a thru hole large enough for a M2 screw head, resulting in the design choice to permanently house the screw within the thicker bottom spine.
 A thru hole for a small screwdriver was placed in the top spine for installation of the section.
-Finally, greater realism was introduced over the previous generation by adding flanges on the track and column connections, as well as including a Y brace at each connection point.
+Finally, greater realism was introduced over the previous generation by adding flanges on the track and column connections, as well as including a Y gusset at each connection point.

 Column to Column: